The Path (The Last of Us): Broadcast and ratings

 To celebrate the series's inclusive casting, Max partnered with Complex to host an advance screening of "The Path" at NYA Studios in Los Angeles on April 24, 2025, including a panel discussion with actors Ariela Barer, Tati Gabrielle, Luna, Merced, and Danny Ramirez.
 The episode aired on HBO on April 27.
 On linear television, the episode had 768,000 viewers, with a 0.18 ratings share.
+The series was the most-viewed across all streaming services for the following week, and the fifth-most-viewed for overall watch time, with 827 million minutes streamed on Max.
+It was the most in-demand show in Canada, with more than 76 times the average television demand the preceding week and more than 67 times the following week.

 Critical response

 Critics praised the chemistry between Bella Ramsey (left) and Isabela Merced (right).

 "The Path" has an approval rating of 96% on review aggregator Rotten Tomatoes based on 24 reviews, with an average rating of 7.9 out of 10.
 The website's critical consensus noted the episode acted "as a healing reprieve for both character and audience".
-Critics praised Hoar's direction and Sereda's cinematography, particularly in the scene at Joel's grave and the travel montage sequence to Seattle, which many compared to a Western film; TheWraps Alex Welch called the graveyard scene "one of the most cinematic and visually striking moments that The Last of Us has ever achieved".
+Critics praised Hoar's direction and Sereda's cinematography, particularly in the scene at Joel's grave and the travel montage sequence to Seattle, which many compared to a Western film.
+TheWraps Alex Welch called the graveyard scene "one of the most cinematic and visually striking moments that The Last of Us has ever achieved".

 Critics praised Ramsey's performance for depicting Ellie's grief and fury, which Den of Geeks Brynna Arens felt immediately reminded viewers of Joel's death.
 Seattle Timess Dominic Baez highlighted the scene at Joel's grave wherein Ramsey shows "Ellie's still-fresh grief clearly etched across her face", and IGNs Simon Cardy praised the scenes in Joel's house.
-The Telegraphs Chris Bennion enjoyed Ramsey's performance but considered the character "hard to sympathise with and even harder to love", and Screen Rants Mary Kassel found Ramsey's "really struggles throughout the episode" due to Ellie's repressed feelings.
+The Telegraphs Chris Bennion enjoyed Ramsey's performance but considered the character "hard to sympathise with and even harder to love", and Screen Rants Mary Kassel found Ramsey "really struggles throughout the episode" due to Ellie's repressed feelings.
 Several reviewers lauded Merced's performance, particularly her chemistry with Ramsey; Vanity Fairs Joshua Rivera praised Merced's addition of "spunk to an otherwise pretty dour show" as well as "the way she lingers even between chipper moments".
 The A.V.
 Clubs Caroline Siede enjoyed Mazino's "warm yet practical addition to the series", and IGNs Cardy applauded the "aching tenderness" of Luna's opening dialogue.
 Some critics expressed concern about the series's ongoing quality without Pascal.